Debt Collection In Dubai

 The code also outlines the legal consequences of failing to pay a debt, which may include the seizure of assets, garnishment of wages, or even imprisonment.

-In the UAE, debt collection agencies are regulated by the Department of Economic Development (DED).
+In the UAE, the debt collection agencies are regulated by the Department of Economic Development (DED).
 The DED is responsible for ensuring that these agencies operate in compliance with the law and do not engage in any unlawful or unethical practices.

 Debt collection agencies in the UAE must obtain a license from the DED to operate legally.
 The licensing process involves a thorough background check of the agency's owners and employees, as well as verification of their financial status and other details.